AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

-## Description of dataset and analysis herein

-## Description of scripts and notebooks
+## Scripts and notebooks that make the figures in the main text and supplement

   **Band structures.ipynb**: Band structure of photonic crystal used in **Figure 1** of the main text.
 This notebook finds the Photonic crystal with the best k-wise gap.
 The associated dispersion of this photonic crystal is saved by this notebook in `./figures/figure1-dispersion.pdf`